mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

 Mapbender is shipped with a preconfigured SQLite database which includes preconfigured applications (the database is located under **<mapbender>/app/db/demo.sqlite**).

 For productive use PostgreSQL is recommended.
-You can find the neccessary configuration steps in chapter `Mapbender Deployment on PostgreSQL <#mapbender-deployment-on-postgresql>`_.
+You can find the neccessary configuration steps in chapter `Optional > Mapbender Deployment on PostgreSQL <#optional>`_.

 Requirements
 ------------